Annual Report Table of Contents

 Retired, Former CEO, Everence

 Professor of Nursing, Eastern Mennonite University

-The Medical Expense Plan (MEP) is a self-funded church plan sponsored by MHS and available to qualified MHS members.
+The Medical Expense Plan (MEP) is a self-funded church plan sponsored by MHS since the mid-1980s and is available to qualified MHS members.
 The plan encourages member organizations to work together to improve employee health and manage medical expenses.